10 Best Herbal Teas For Low Sperm Count

 tribulus terrestris tea

-Tribulus terrestris, commonly known as puncture vine, is a herbal supplement often used in traditional medicine to support male reproductive health.
+Tribulus terrestris, commonly known as puncture vine, is a herbal supplement often used in traditional medicine for its potential to support male reproductive health.

 2. Silybum marianum